astorm/pestle/docs/magento2-mvc.md

         @argument area Area? (frontend, adminhtml) [frontend]
         @argument parent Parent theme (enter 'null' for none) [Magento/blank]

-A Magento 2 theme is a collection of layout handles, templates, and frontend files that will change the look, feel, and sometimes behavior, of a Magento system.
+A Magento 2 theme is a collection of layout handles, templates, and frontend files that will change the look, feel, and (sometimes) behavior of a Magento system.
 Themes are distributed as packages separate from modules, and the `magento2:generate:theme` command will create the basic skeleton of a theme.

 **Interactive Invocation**